micknikolic2/functional-grid-search-cv/README.md

 ### **2.1 Functional Design**

-All computational components are written as **side-effect-free functions**:
+All computational components are written as **side-effect free functions**:

 - No mutation of global state
 - No silent exception propagation